 Some of the locations on this map are headquarters sites of organizations that offer community based mentoring (mentors meet with kids at different places), or are organizations with many different sites where they offer services.
 Big Brothers/Big Sisters of Metropolitan Chicago and Working in the Schools (WITS) are two who fit these descriptions.
 You'd need to go to their web sites to see their lists showing locations where they are active.

 This information can also be a starting point for others to get to know these organizations better, to help each of them attract needed resources, and to help share ideas across different programs so all will improve.
+You can enlarge the map then click on the icons to learn about programs in different areas.

 This map replaces an interactive Chicago Tutor/Mentor Program Locator developed by the Tutor/Mentor Connection between 2004 and 2009.
 Since 2013 I've not had funds or technology support to update the site and in August 2018 the link to Google maps stopped working.